 Pour about a scant tablespoon of chocolate onto the lined sheets spacing them a couple of inches apart.
-You can spread the chocolate out with the spoon, if you’d like, but I found that just pouring out all of the puddles of chocolate first, then smacking the pan on the counter works best.
+You can spread the chocolate out with the spoon, if you’d like, but I found that just pouring out all of the puddles of chocolate first, then smacking the pan on the counter works best (hold onto the edges of your parchment paper).
 The puddles flatten out into perfect disks and it also gets the air bubbles out.
 Smack one side of the sheet first, then the other.

 Stud the disks with the pomegranate arils then repeat the process on the second sheet.
 Allow the chocolates to sit for about 10 to 15 minutes to set, or refrigerate for about 5 minutes to speed things up.